-A recent New York Times article talked about 1st graders preparing for college.
+A recent New York Times article talked about 1st graders reading the clep study guide as the preparation for college.
 Which raised the question, what do students need to do before 9th grade to be competitive candidates for highly selective colleges and/or BS/MD programs.

 And the answer, for most students is … absolutely nothing.